rmonnet/cliutils/README.md

 Documentation: all scripts can be called without arguments or with '-h' or '--help' to get more information.

+## license

+The scripts in this repository are distributed under the MIT license.

 ## Commands

 ### icmplookup